Developer Guide

 - User requests to see the game entry list by inputting

-. - GameBook displays the game entry list.
+list. - GameBook displays the game entry list.

 - User requests to delete a specific entry in the displayed game entry list.